-We encourage clients to test their own networks and many of our clients have very experienced security teams.
+We encourage clients to test their own networks and many of our clients have experienced internal security teams.
 However, relying on your own testing can be like marking your own examination paper.
-Companies handling credit card data are recommended — or required, for larger merchants — to be regularly scanned by an external vendor, under the Payment Card Industry Data Security Standard.
+Most companies handling credit card data are required to be regularly scanned by an external vendor, under the Payment Card Industry Data Security Standard.

-By using Netcraft, you get access to people who test thousands of networks each year, not just one — a genuine internet’s eye view of your network from outside of your own firewall — and direct access to a professional second opinion.
+By using Netcraft’s services, you get access to people who test a plethora of different networks each year, not just one — a genuine internet’s eye view of your network from outside of your own firewall — and direct access to a professional second opinion.

 8. We have a firewall.
 I thought that meant that we are secure?

-A correctly configured firewall can eliminate attacks against services that you do not need to make visible to the internet.
-However, many attacks are against critical services such as HTTP, SSL, SMTP, and DNS, which you need to allow through your firewall in order to operate your normal business.
+A correctly configured firewall can eliminate attacks against services that that are not intended to be visible to the internet.
+However, many attacks exploit vulnerabilities critical network services such as HTTP, HTTPS, SMTP, and DNS, which must be permitted through your firewall to operate as intended.

-Additionally, when you need to make changes to your firewall configuration, testing will give you confidence that you have not opened up more of your services than you intended.
+Additionally, when you need to make changes to your firewall configuration, external independent testing will give you confidence that you have not inadvertently permitted any more services through the firewall than intended.

 9. How does the Audited by Netcraft process work?

-After signing up for the “Audited by Netcraft” service, we will test the network address space or web site being audited.
-Tests take in the region of four to five hours elapsed time per 10 hosts tested, and include a full TCP and UDP port scan to determine which services are available to the internet.
+After signing up for the “Audited by Netcraft” service, we will scan the network address space or web site being audited.
+The time taken to scan an IP address can vary according to the number of discovered open ports, with a typical scan of a single address taking a few hours.
+An Audited By Netcraft scan begins with a full TCP and comprehensive UDP port scan to determine which services are available to the internet.
 Each service is tested for information leaks, configuration errors and outright vulnerabilities.
-The HTTP and SSL page trees where those services are present are inspected for attributes which may indicate risks.
-Mistakes even as simple as broken links are highlighted.
-Netcraft tests multiple servers in parallel to reduce the risk of load on any one particular server, and the elapsed time for a network with 10 visible servers is not significantly different from the elapsed time for a single server.
+The HTTP and HTTPS page trees where those services are present are inspected for attributes which may indicate risks.
+Netcraft tests multiple servers in parallel to reduce the risk of load on any one particular server, and accordingly the elapsed time for a network with 10 visible servers is not significantly greater than a single IP address.

-Once the tests are complete we will contact you with a url and username/password to your report.
-If vulnerabilities are found, urls to advisories describing the problem and how to remedy are provided, so that you can fix the problems and retest your sites.
+Once the tests are complete we will email a summary containing a link to a web-accessible HTML report protected by both IP address restrictions and user accounts.
+For the vulnerabilities that have been found, links to advisories describing the problem and how to remedy are provided, so that you can fix the problems and retest your sites.
 Support by email and telephone is included within the service.